NSW Chief Commissioner for Scouts Neville Tomkins with Christopher J. Holcroft Christopher J. Holcroft Christopher J. Holcroft Christopher J. Holcroft

 In 2019 Christopher Holcroft became a Defence Approved Helper with the Australian Army Cadets with the then Camden-based 218 Army Cadet Unit.
 He later transferred to the 22/29 Army Cadet Unit at Holsworthy in NSW.
 In March 2021 Holcroft was promoted Captain (AAC) and posted to the Headquarters NSW Australian Army Cadets Brigade as its Public Affairs Officer.

-In October 2021, Christopher Holcroft left the Australian Army Cadets and joined the Australian Navy Cadets as a Commander with the national position of Director of Communications and Media.
+In October 2021, Christopher left the Australian Army Cadets and joined the Australian Navy Cadets as a Commander with the national position of Director of Communications and Media.

-Commander Christopher Holcroft OAM, RFD, JP, ANC, explains how to deal with the Media to a Navy Cadet.
+Commander Christopher Holcroft OAM RFD JP ANC explains how to deal with the Media to a Navy Cadet.

 Books